Wyoming Land For Sale (725 results)

 Mining Claims are a great investment, as claims go up in value over time, just as land does.

-This is a 20 acre unpatented, gold mining placer claim, the Pelton creek #8 with beautiful Pelton Creek running all the way thru the claim in the Medicine Bow National Forest.
+This is a 20 acre unpatented, gold mining placer claim, the Sweetwater Creek #5, with beautiful Sweetwater Creek running all the way thru the claim, in the Big Horn Mountains that are part of the Rocky Mountains, and in the Shoshone National Forest.

-The claim is legally registered with the Wyoming Bureau of Land Management and the Albany County Recorder.
+The claim is legally registered with the Wyoming Bureau of Land Management and the Park County Recorder.

 ACTIVE